 So just art from a single ‘super sample’ here, Martin is definitely someone I wish to profile properly, in the meantime though you can marvel at more from his gloriously rich and expansive portfolio via martinansin.com – utterly, utterly enviable!

 Moving out beyond Mondo territory we home in upon Jasper Goodall another personal favourite of mine, and of whom I featured back in 2011 (you can read that here).
 I’ve chosen a couple of fairly recent images via his site.
-Note that upo visiting the home page is in fact a blog reel so do be sure to scroll down and view the perfect balance between lavish commercial illustration and personal projects.
+Note that upon visiting the home page is, in fact, a blog reel so do be sure to scroll down and view the perfect balance between lavish commercial illustration and personal projects.
 I’ve pulled out a couple of examples of which I’ll annotate below.

 ‘Druck Berlin’ 2011

-Following on heres a a Vimeo short (above) that pushes the tribalist face masks further, Jasper notes this video is a ‘bit of a new direction’.
+Following on here’s a Vimeo short (above) that pushes the tribalist face masks further, Jasper notes this video is a ‘bit of a new direction’.
 It’s a supremely atmospheric piece with subtle but very effective animation, perfectly synchronised with an eerily atmospheric score.

 As I footnote I must say it is always a pleasure to check out Jasper’s site, there really is something effortlessly cool that exudes from his work.
 What would be nice is to somehow absorb the genius via the osmosis of viewing, hasn’t quite worked for me yet!